andersfylling/disgord/docs/examples/bot-messages-which-self-delete.md

 Ever wanted a bot that delete their own messages after N seconds?
 Well here you go.
 With this approach you register a listener for bot messages which you then call delete on.

-You can also do a goroutine to delete a message right after you send it, but this can be tedious.
+You can also do a goroutine to delete a message right after you send it, this example allows you to handle multiple bots if desired.
 So instead we add a listener to delete your own messages.

 ```go